 Wrapping Up: Audible vs. Google Play Audiobooks

 In the end, it boils down to how many audiobooks you listen to each month, Google Play is cheaper when the audiobooks are on sale.
-However, Audible is the cheaper if you listen one or more than one audiobook per month.
+However, Audible is cheaper if you listen to one or more than one audiobook per month.

 The following video shows tips and tricks to save money on Audible